finbourne/lusid-sdk-java-preview/sdk/docs/StructuredResultDataApi.md

     StructuredResultDataApi apiInstance = new StructuredResultDataApi(defaultClient);
     String scope = "scope_example"; // String | The scope from which to retrieve data maps.
-    Map<String, DataMapKey> requestBody = {}; // Map<String, DataMapKey> | The data map keys to look up, each keyed by a unique, ephemeral correlation ID. try {
+    Map<String, DataMapKey> requestBody = new HashMap(); // Map<String, DataMapKey> | The data map keys to look up, each keyed by a unique, ephemeral correlation ID. try {
       GetDataMapResponse result = apiInstance.getDataMap(scope, requestBody);
       System.out.println(result);